 Bacterial Pneumonia in cats

-Bacterial Pneumonia is an acute or chronic inflammation of the lung tissue in cats, caused by bacterial infections.
-It primarily affects the pulmonary alveoli (air sacs), where oxygen passes into the blood, as well as the small airways (bronchioles), leading to impaired gas exchange.
-It is often triggered by an upper respiratory tract infection, followed by colonization of the lower airways.
+Bacterial pneumonia is an acute or chronic inflammation of the lung tissue in cats, caused by bacterial infections.
+It primarily affects the pulmonary alveoli (alveoli), where oxygen enters the blood, as well as the small airways (bronchioles), leading to impaired gas exchange.
+The trigger is often an upper respiratory tract infection followed by colonization of the lower airways.

 The most important facts at a glance

-Bacterial pneumonia is an inflammation of the lung tissue of the cat caused by bacteria, especially the alveoli responsible for gas exchange.
-It often occurs secondarily after infections of the upper respiratory tract, through aspiration of food or Vomiting, less often via the bloodstream (hematogenous).
-Inflammatory mediators increase vascular permeability; purulent exudate and surfactant dysfunction lead to the collapse of the alveoli (atelectasis).
-Clinically, an increased resting breathing rate, labored breathing, fatigue, Fever, and reduced appetite are evident.
+Bacterial pneumonia is an inflammation of the cat’s lung tissue caused by bacteria, primarily affecting the pulmonary alveoli responsible for gas exchange.
+It often develops secondarily after upper respiratory tract infections, through aspiration of food or Vomiting, less commonly via the bloodstream (hematogenous).
+Inflammatory mediators increase vascular permeability; purulent exudate and surfactant dysfunction lead to collapse of the alveoli (atelectasis formation).
+Clinically, an increased resting respiratory rate, labored breathing, lethargy, Fever, and reduced appetite are observed.
 Cough is possible but not obligatory.
-Diagnostics include medical history, clinical examination, chest X-ray (typical shadows), blood tests, blood gas analysis, as well as sampling from the lower respiratory tract (tracheal wash or BAL) for cell examination (cytology) and bacteriological examination, incl. antibiogram.
-The therapy is based on early, adapted antibiotics, oxygen administration if needed, cautious fluid therapy, Inhalation, pain relief, and treatment of the cause, especially in case of aspiration.
-The prognosis is good with timely, consistent treatment; risk factors such as age, immunosuppression, or complications (pleural effusion, abscess) worsen it.
-Prevention: treat respiratory infections, observe vaccinations against the cat flu complex, minimize aspiration risks, ensure clean air and low-stress housing.
-Close follow-up checks ensure the success of the therapy in the long term.
+Diagnosis includes medical history, clinical examination, thoracic X-rays (typical opacities), blood tests, blood gas analysis, and sample collection from the lower airways (tracheal wash or bronchoalveolar lavage) for cell examination (cytology) and bacteriological examination, including.
+Antibiogram.
+Therapy is based on early, adapted antibiotics, oxygen administration as needed, careful fluid therapy, Inhalation, pain relief, and treatment of the underlying cause, especially in aspiration.
+The prognosis is good with timely, consistent treatment; risk factors such as age, immunosuppression, or complications (pleural effusion, Abscesses) worsen it.
+Prevention: treat respiratory infections, observe vaccinations against the cat flu complex, minimize aspiration risks, clean air, and low-stress housing.
+Close follow-up ensures sustainable treatment success.

 Causes